 1.4.1 General.
 This chapter addresses the responsibilities, qualifications, and training requirements for personnel, directly or indirectly, responsible for fuel systems repair.
 Contractors performing work to the requirements of this manual are expected to meet the same, or equivalent, requirements of their Department of the Air Force counterparts.
+Confined space training requirements are found in AFMAN 91-203, Chapter 23.

 1.4.2 Common Duty Titles.
 The most common, or accepted, position titles are provided for military and civil service members of the Department of the Air Force.
-Table 1-1

-Military Duty Position Civil Service Equivalent

-Maintenance Group Commander (MXG/CC) Production Division Chief for each Directorate

-AFSC 2A6X4 WG-4361-XX

-2A3X3F (RPA Mechanic) WG-8801-XX

-WG-8852-XX

-WG-8268-XX
+Table 1-1 is provided as guidance for determining Civil Service equivalents to military positions.

-RPA Mech Section Chief Other WG Series (as designated by local management)

-Fuel Systems Section Chief WS-8268-XX
+Military Duty Position Civil Service Equivalent Maintenance Group Commander (MXG/CC) Production Division Chief for each Directorate Air Force Specialty Code (AFSC) 2A6X4 WG-4361-XX 2A3X8F (Remotely Piloted Aircraft (RPA) Mechanic) WG-8801-XX WG-8852-XX WG-8268-XX RPA Mechanic (Mech) Section Chief Other WG Series (as designated by local management) Fuel Systems Section Chief WS-8268-XX